-Your assignment is to use theories and concepts from the course to analyze and explain the activities of a given firm, vis-à-vis the firm's employment practices and HR system, its corporate strategy, and its (possible) global strategy.
+Your assignment is to use theories and concepts from the course to analyze and explain the activities of a focal firm, vis-à-vis the firm's employment practices and HR system, its corporate strategy, and its (possible) global strategy.
 In this assignment, you will use an actual firm as the case material that allows you to demonstrate your understanding of and ability to apply course theories/concepts.
-The project can incorporate such human and social capital course topics as motivation, job design, reward systems, recruiting and selection, managing individual and group performance, improving organizational processes, and links between the HR system and business strategy; such competitive strategy topics as industry analysis, positioning, firm capabilities and resources, judo and entry strategies, the boundaries of the firm; and global strategies of aggregation, adaptation and arbitrage, the role of business groups and the growing debate on sustainability.
+The project can incorporate such competitive strategy topics as industry analysis, positioning, firm capabilities and resources, judo and entry strategies, the boundaries of the firm; such human and social capital topics as motivation, job design, reward systems, recruiting and selection, managing performance, improving organizational processes, and links between the HR system and business strategy; and global strategy topics such as why (or why not) the firm should internationalize, to which location(s), by what entry mode (e.g. alliance, acquisition, greenfield), and other relevant considerations (e.g. the role of networks, entrepreneurial ecosystems, etc.).
 This assignment requires you to prepare a report (25 pages in length) and a presentation summarizing its main themes and findings.
 For both, you should consider the drivers of the firm's recent relative performance as well as the sustainability of these drivers over time.

-Each team will have 5 members; we will arrange for you to be able to sign up for teams on Canvas.
-As the first step, your team should prepare a one page proposal that describes the company you are planning to study, what aspects your analysis will focus on, and how you plan to gather data; this should be submitted on Canvas by Monday 21st January.
-You will then have a chance to sign up to meet with one of the faculty team right after spring break (week of March 11th) to discuss your progress.
+In full sections of 60 students, each team will have 5 members; smaller sections may have smaller teams.
+We will arrange for you to be able to sign up for teams on Canvas.
+As the first step, your team should prepare a one page proposal that describes the company you are planning to study, what aspects your analysis will focus on, and how you plan to gather data; this should be submitted on Sunday February 9th by 11:59 pm on Canvas.
+After spring break, you will have the opportunity to meet with one of the faculty team or a teaching assistant to discuss your progress.
+We will also post a FAQ mid-semester to provide further guidance on the team paper and presentation.